SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 - A demon's name will contain at least one character
 - A demon's name cannot contain blank spaces ' ' or commas ','
 - A floating-point number will always have digits before and after its decimal separator
-- Number in a demon's name is considered everything that is a valid integer or floating point number (with dot '.' used as separator).
+- Number in a demon's name is considered everything that is a valid integer or floating point number (with dot '.' used as separator)
-    - For example, all these are valid numbers: '4', '+4', '-4', '3.5', '+3.5', '-3.5'
+    - for example, all these are valid numbers: '4', '+4', '-4', '3.5', '+3.5', '-3.5'

 ### Example
 | **Input** | **Output** |